Mom’s Christmas Legacy

 - Rather than stressing about lines at the mall and getting the latest geegaw before it’s sold out, Christmas became an occasion for giving to the Tiny Tims of the world – and isn’t that what the true value of Christmas ought to be?
 Even for those who are not Christian?

 It is a simple transition to make.
 It requires only a conversation with family members, most of whom will be relieved at not having to deal with “Christmas” mall mobs and glad for the chance to do good rather than buy stuff they’re not sure you want anyway.

 This year I will split my donations between two charities.

 The other is Rolling Jubilee, a new organization that is raising money to buy and dispose of distressed debt.
 This latter is particularly appropriate during a season when so many often make purchases they cannot afford, adding to their other debt.
 Instead of our giving adding to our national weight of personal debt, let it be used to settle the debts of those who are struggling.
-If the organization does well this year and is well run, I would hope that in subsequent years we might begin tracking how much debt is canceled, rather than accrued, every Christmas.
+If the organization does well, I would hope that in subsequent years we might begin tracking how much debt is canceled, rather than accrued, every Christmas.

 That is the story of Mom’s greatest Christmas present.
-She passed away four years ago, at midnight the night of December 2nd, during her favorite time of the year.
-I share this now, not just because it’s a great idea that deserves wider use, but as a way to honor Mom’s greatness of spirit.
+She passed away five years ago, at midnight the night of December 2nd, during her favorite time of the year.
+I share this now, not just because it’s a great idea that deserves wider use, but as a way to honor Mom’s compassionate spirit.
 I miss her most around Thanksgiving and Christmas.